antoinemartin/autocloud/docs/getting-started/1-pre-requisites.md

     case that you can deploy software somewhere in the cloud.
 -   S3 compatible storage.
 While you can use [Minio:material-open-in-new:]{:target="\_blank"}, external storage is useful for backups and shared storage.
-Cloudflare as a free tier for starters and doesn't charge for egress traffic.
+[Cloudflare][cloudflare r2] as a free tier for starters and doesn't charge for egress traffic.
 There are too other numerous solutions to list.
-Everybody is S3 compatible.
+Nowadays, everyonec is S3 compatible.

 !!! note